eduardovra/eduardovra.github.io/_drafts/ps1-cpu-pipeline.markdown

 }
 ```

-Compiled for MIPS I (`clang -target mipsel-unknown-elf -march=mips1 -O1`), the body comes out as:
+Compiled for MIPS I (using `clang -target mipsel-unknown-elf -march=mips1 -O1`), the body comes out as:

 ```
 lw      $1, 0($4)